avh4-experimental/elm-transducers/README.md

 # elm-transducers

 A [transducer](http://clojure.org/transducers) is a composable way of processing a series of values.
-Many basic transducers correspond to functions you may be familiar with for processing `List`s or `Signal`s.
+Many basic transducers correspond to functions you may be familiar with for processing `List`s.

 ## Transducers enable efficient processing